Light Design at Co2penhagen

 Forest of Light

-TotemCollective will be at Columbia College Chicago from the 10th to 18th October that entire week conducting workshops and lectures in addition to discussions of design and copyright.
+TotemCollective was at Columbia College Chicago from the 10th to 18th October 2009 that entire week conducting workshops and lectures in addition to discussions of design and copyright.

 - Can you own an idea?